 The contrast between Flagg’s ascent and Giannis Antetokounmpo’s struggles couldn’t be more stark.
 The Milwaukee Bucks entered the season hoping to reclaim their status as Eastern Conference contenders after a disappointing first-round exit last spring.
 Instead, they’ve cratered to 11th place in the East, and the franchise’s stunning decision to waive and stretch Damian Lillard’s contract has produced more questions than answers.

-Giannis is still putting up monster numbers individually: 28.9 points, 11.2 rebounds, and 6.1 assists per game.
+Giannis is still putting up monster numbers individually, per Basketball Reference: 28.9 points, 11.2 rebounds, and 6.1 assists per game.
 But his efficiency has dropped noticeably, and his frustration has become increasingly visible on the court.
-The team’s defensive rating, which was elite during their championship run, has fallen to the bottom third of the league.
+The team’s defensive rating, which was elite during their championship run, has fallen to the bottom third of the league according to NBA.com/stats.
 And the chemistry that defined Milwaukee’s best seasons has evaporated completely.

-“Something is broken there, and I’m not sure it can be fixed,” said a former NBA coach.
+“Something is broken there, and I’m not sure it can be fixed,” Jeff Van Gundy said on ESPN’s broadcast.
 “Giannis is doing everything he can, but he’s surrounded by guys who don’t fit together.
 The Lillard stretch was supposed to give them cap flexibility, but all it really did was remove their second-best player.
 Now they’re stuck in purgatory.”

 The Bucks’ Christmas Day loss to the Washington Wizards, one of the league’s worst teams, encapsulated their season.
 Milwaukee blew a 17-point fourth-quarter lead and lost on a buzzer-beater, dropping to .500 on a day when they should have been showcasing their star.
 Trade rumors have swirled around Giannis for weeks now, though team sources insist he remains committed to the franchise.
 But with each loss, those assurances ring more hollow.